anhtu-pham/Data-Structures/README.md

 ### 1. Tokenization
 I tokenized the input text to create list of normalized words.
 ### 2. Analysis
-I utilized hash table for fast text analysis, including number of each word or each word pair, words and word pairs that appear the most or the least in the input text, the most common collocations apart from ones for excluded words, generating word string in which each word is the most common word following its previous words.
+I created and utilized hash table for fast text analysis, including number of each word or each word pair, words and word pairs that appear the most or the least in the input text, the most common collocations apart from ones for excluded words, generating word string in which each word is the most common word following its previous words.

+## C. DNA Coding Program
+I created and utilized double linked list for efficient implementation of DNA with useful functions including splicing DNA, comparing two DNAs, converting string content to DNA, and finding overlap of two DNAs.